veicco/safewallet/README.md

 ## About
 Safe wallet is a smart contract running on the Ethereum blockchain.
-It is a wallet for ERC20 tokens, allowing cancellation of withdrawals from the contract.
+It is a wallet for ETH and ERC20 tokens, allowing cancellation of withdrawals from the contract.

 ### Owner